Shannon0525/SRAidentier/README.md

 1.The input file must be xlsx file, and the sheet contains GSM number must be named as "sheet1".

-2.Several python packages are necessary, including "warnings,openpyxl,requests,re,xlsxwriter,tqdm".
+2.Several python packages are necessary, including "openpyxl,requests,re,xlsxwriter".

 3.Put the GSM number file and the python file into same directory.